 Also read: Startups in Mumbai

-With growing competition and declining resources in big cities, many small startups are looking towards tier 2 cities for their inception and growth.
-Cities like Ahmedabad, Pune and Chennai have seen a growth in entrepreneurial activities.
-Various financial startups from Ahmedabad, Software startups from Chennai and Analytics startups from Pune have made it big in the last 3-4 years.
+With big cities gradually losing their shine and attraction, many emerging startups are focusing on tier 2 cities for growth and sustenance.
+Cities like Ahmedabad, Pune, and Chennai have seen a surge in entrepreneurial activities.
+Various financial startups from Ahmedabad, software startups from Chennai and Analytics startups from Pune have made it big in the last 3-4 years.

-Government setting up tech park called GIFT City in Ahmedabad-Gandhinagar, Pune becoming a Smart city with remarkable technological growth and Chennai being a host to various discussions and events over a cup of coffee.
-These things are slowly making people drift towards entrepreneurship and simultaneously attracting international and national brands for expansion.
-Cheap land rates, low cost of living, remarkable talent to be exploited, government policies have made these cities the future of Indian startup ecosystem.
+The Government setting up a tech park called GIFT City in Ahmedabad-Gandhinagar, Pune becoming a smart city, and Chennai emerging as a host to entrepreneurial discussions and events—smaller cities are gaining traction..
+Cheap land rates, low cost of living, remarkable talent yet to be utilized, and lucrative government policies have made these cities the future of Indian startup ecosystem.